yasmensh24-meet/Optiminds/README.md

 **Developed by:** Yasmen
 **GitHub:** [yasmensh24-meet](https://github.com/yasmensh24-meet)
-**Contributions:** If you'd like to contribute, please submit a request or contact us!
+**Contributions:** If you'd like to contribute, please submit a request or contact me!